APPELLEE’S STATEMENT OF THE ISSUES

 - Dalton also is also inapplicable because it inappropriately applied a subjective, rather than the objective standard required by Safeco, to determine willfulness.
 See Dalton, supra at 418 (considering the defendant’s “state of mind”). ↑

-- Reducing ratio of punitive to compensatory damages to 98:1. ↑
+- Reducing the ratio of punitive to compensatory damages to 98:1. ↑

-- Although Appellant, at page 39 of its Brief, suggests that the plaintiff in Bennett had difficulty sleeping there was no reference to this in the decision. ↑
+- Although Appellant, on page 39 of its Brief, suggests that the plaintiff in Bennett had difficulty sleeping there was no reference to this in the decision. ↑

 - From February 2012, when he applied to Rent-A-Center, until November 2013, when he was hired by Winn-Dixie. ↑